mutual-ai/mlp2layer/README.md

 Matlab - File Exchange: http://www.mathworks.com/matlabcentral/fileexchange/52729

-At the end the history of MSE is saved to workspace in "mse_hist" variable.
+At the end, the history of MSE is saved to workspace in "mse_hist" variable.